Dreycey/testingTOOLS/kraken2_markdown.md

 <pre><code>I selected the minikraken2_v2_8GB_201904_UPDATE database because it was smaller and might be good for distribution ([https://ccb.jhu.edu/software/kraken2/downloads.shtml](https://ccb.jhu.edu/software/kraken2/downloads.shtml)), but hopefully we can build this in a way that end users can use the larger standard or other custom databases with Kraken2 as needed.
 </code></pre>
 <h2 id="errors">Error(s)</h2>
-<p>I keeep experiencing the following error when building the database"</p>
+<p>I keep experiencing the following error when building the database"</p>
 <pre><code>mv: replace 'assembly_summary.txt', overriding mode 0444 (r--r--r--)? y
 Step 1/2: Performing rsync file transfer of requested files Rsync file transfer complete.